Local SEO: A Complete Guide

 Local External Links

 Much like its national counterpart, local SEO relies on external links.
 Google assesses the popularity of a website based on the number (and quality) of links to its pages.
-According to Moz, the signals associated with links account for up to 28% of ranking factors on a local scale (source).
+According to Moz, the signals associated with links account for up to 28% of ranking factors on a local scale.
 These backlinks should emanate from locally relevant authority websites.

 Review Management

-The overall rating given by Internet users to a company shows up on its Google Business Profile and influences other users’ decisions.
-According to powerreviews.com , a whopping 98% of UK consumers see reviews as an essential resource when making purchase decisions.
+The overall rating given by Internet users to a company shows up on its Google Business Profile and influences other users' decisions.
+According to powerreviews.com, a whopping 98% of UK consumers see reviews as an essential resource when making purchase decisions.
 These ratings have a massive impact on reputation and play a role in local SEO.
 Google looks at how often people leave reviews, the feedback itself, and the number of clicks (that good ratings always tend to boost).

 Online Presence

 Lastly, the more emphasis a company places on its local online presence, the better its overall SEO gets.
-It shows how important it is to work on your digital presence on multiple levels: customer rating platforms, GPS, social media, etc. As for directories such as the UK Small Business Directory (UK SBD), Yelp UK, Chamber of Commerce, etc., they provide “NAP citations” (i.e. business information such as Name, Address, and Phone Number).
-These don’t have the same bearings on SEO as they used to, but they remain noteworthy levers in terms of local search engine optimisation.
+It shows how important it is to work on your digital presence on multiple levels: customer rating platforms, GPS, social media, etc. As for directories such as the UK Small Business Directory (UK SBD), Yelp UK, Chamber of Commerce, etc., they provide u0022NAP citationsu0022 (i.e. business information such as Name, Address, and Phone Number).
+These don't have the same bearings on SEO as they used to, but they remain noteworthy levers in terms of local search engine optimisation.

 How to Measure Your Performance in Local SEO?

-A Must for Local SEO
+Measuring Results: A Must for Local SEO

 As with any marketing strategy, performance assessment is a crucial step in local search engine optimisation.
 Keeping track of your results is an absolute must if you want to understand where you’re at in terms of your objectives.
 It should help you identify what will give you the best leverage for improvement and how to activate it.
 It also allows you to spot any optimisation issues with your Google Business Profile (which may not generate enough traffic), pinpoint pages from your website that could do with some specific optimisation, or define the most effective acquisition channels.
 In local SEO, the performance indicators that allow you to measure the progress of your strategy are not necessarily the same as those you would use for national SEO.
 To help you monitor your results, we put together a list of the most essential KPIs to keep an eye on.